FIVE POINTS

 Five Points line would continue in operation until the route was

-line would begin at Eight Mile and Five Points, and operate via Five Points to Grand
+begin at Eight Mile and Five Points, and operate via Five Points to Grand River.

-River.
-From there coaches would continue along their express route into downtown.
+From there the express coaches would continue along their route into

 Information for the above article compiled from data info supplied by Jack E. Schramm, courtesy of "DSR BUS ROUTES, 1932-1945"